 How to pay for public transit

-Public transit offers three different ways to pay: cash fare for each ride, a monthly pass, and a Transcard.
+Public transit offers four different ways to pay: cash fare for each ride, a monthly pass, a Transcard, and SJTRides Mobile Ticketing.

 Monthly passes and Transcards can be purchased at a wide variety of locations across the City including Shoppers Drug Mart, Jean Coutu, other drugstores, and book stores.